lf94/t/README.md

-t - type.
+tyreese - type.

-t is a text editor aimed to be anything but annoying.
+tyreese is a text editor aimed to be anything but annoying.

 Design goals:
 * Follows KISS Philosophy